unode/firefox_decrypt/README.md

 python firefox_decrypt.py /folder/containing/profiles.ini/
 ```

-If you don't want to display all passwords on screen you can use:
+If you don't want to display all passwords on the screen you can use:

 ```
 python firefox_decrypt.py | grep -C2 keyword